ETRI-Knowledge Sharing Plaform

 Human?뱋bject interaction (HOI) detection is a popular computer vision task that detects interactions between humans and objects.
 This task can be useful in many applications that require a deeper understanding of semantic scenes.
 Current HOI detection networks typically consist of a feature extractor followed by detection layers comprising small filters (eg, 1혻×혻1 or 3혻×혻3).
 Although small filters can capture local spatial features with a few parameters, they fail to capture larger context information relevant for recognizing interactions between humans and distant objects owing to their small receptive regions.
 Hence, we herein propose a three-stream HOI detection network that employs a context convolution module (CCM) in each stream branch.
 The CCM can capture larger contexts from input feature maps by adopting combinations of large separable convolution layers and residual-based convolution layers without increasing the number of parameters by using fewer large separable filters.
 We evaluate our HOI detection method using two benchmark datasets, V-COCO and HICO-DET, and demonstrate its state-of-the-art performance.

-Art performance, Benchmark datasets, Computer Vision(CV), Context Information, Detection Method, Feature Map, Human-Object Interaction, Interaction detection, Separable Filters, Stream network, feature extractor
+Art performance, Benchmark datasets, Computer Vision(CV), Context Information, Detection Method, Feature Map, Interaction detection, Object interaction, Separable Filters, Stream network, feature extractor